colesmcintosh/script-sleuth/README.md

 # Footnote

-This README was generated using the very script it describes - metaaaaa! 🤩
+This README was generated using the very program it describes - metaaaaa! 🤩